joaovbs96/MaterialXNodeDocs/README.md

 | Material Viewer | `index.html#!viewer` |
 | Node Graph Editor | `index.html#!graph` |

-The legacy standalone pages (`material-viewer.html`, `node-graph.html`, `app.html`) are thin redirect stubs into the corresponding hash route, so old links keep working.

 ### Debugging

 Verbose console output is off by default.
 Two opt-in flags can be set in the browser console (reload afterwards):